 In general, smooth texture is slightly better training.
 Besides the fact that it is more comfortable on your skin, it's slicker and thus is less forgiving, requiring you to try subtly harder to keep from sliding off than a model with better friction.

-For people who love to use chalk, this model isn't the best, as excessive chalk use will make all the holds feel much greasier than polyurethane or resin models which handle chalk a lot better.
+For people who love to use chalk, this model isn't the best, as excessive chalk use will make all the holds feel much greasier than polyurethane or resin models that handle chalk a lot better.
 We found that a little chalk early on can feel good, but consistent and copious chalk use can certainly lead to "gumming" up the grips.
 This isn't a super big deal as you can clean off the holds and the damage is far from permanent but should be done quasi-regularly and left to fully dry before use.

 Like many compact models, this model features no real pinches.
 We feel that while pinches are nice for warming up, building a pump, or maybe increasing strength for a route-specific move, they are far less important.
-For most people, their training should revolve mostly around edges and thus it shouldn't be a deal breaker that this model doesn't have pinches.
+For most people, their training should revolve mostly around edges and thus it shouldn't be a dealbreaker that this model doesn't have pinches.

 Ease of Mounting